Flight route prices based on searches on Cheapflights within the last 3 days, monthly prices based on aggregated historical data.

 Autumn is another popular season with a number of fairs and harvest festivals.

-The winter weather and difficult driving make this the low season for visiting Nebraska.
+Off Season: The winter weather and difficult driving make this the low season for visiting Nebraska.
 The spring weather, however, tends to be pleasant and you can find places where peak-season prices are not yet in effect.

 Buses and trains cross Nebraska from east to west on a regular basis.
 To really see the state though you need a car.
 I-80 is the fastest and least scenic route across the state, Hwy-2 offers lots of scenery, and US 26 in the panhandle goes along the Oregon Trail.